STAY UP TO DATE

 Approved by the Curtin Human Research Ethics Committee (RDHS-96-15).

-Ms Josephine Agu (Curtin University), Dr Roanna Lobo (Curtin University), Ms Gemma Crawford (Curtin University) and Ms Bethwyn Chigwada (WA AIDS Council).
+Ms Josephine Agu (Curtin University), Dr Roanna Lobo (Curtin University), Ms Gemma Crawford (Curtin University), Ms Bethwyn Chigwada (WA AIDS Council).

 The aim of this study was to explore and better understand the barriers and enablers for migrant and mobile populations to Australia in accessing sexual health services, and the experiences of stigma and discrimination related to this.
 It is recognised that migrants to Australia may experience stigma and discrimination when attempting to access services through employment, accommodation, education and social exclusion, all of which have been found to result in delays in help-seeking.
 A recent increase in rates of new HIV/AIDS diagnoses among populations previously from high prevalence rates of HIV has been recorded, indicating the need for a more specific approach to providing services and attending to the needs of the different migrant populations now residing in Australia.
 This study utilised a qualitative approach including key informant interviews with health promotion workers, program coordinator and community consultation group; pilot testing of a focus group interviews, and focus group discussions with members of migrant populations residing in Perth, Western Australia.

-Curtin University and the Metropolitan Migrant Resource Centre (MMRC).
+Curtin University and the Metropolitan Migrant Resource Centre WA (MMRCWA).

 SiREN team members designed the study and coordinated the data collection process, along with analysing the qualitative data, and reviewing and approving the final version of a journal article for submission for publication.